Take Part - Information for Entrants

 Why enter the Fringe?

 - Buxton Fringe is a charity run by a committee of highly experienced volunteers who are ready to offer personal advice and provide marketing back up.
 See How to grow your audience.
-New for 2021: We are also offering some introductory advice on how to monetise online events.
-Please contact the Programme Co-ordinator to request this.

 - Many of our entrants use it as a stepping stone to the Edinburgh Fringe thanks to its handy timing in July.
 The nearby Greater Manchester Fringe is also in July.